 Strengthening KYC Compliance

-Know Your Customer compliance has historically been undermined by the ease with which rogue agents could register multiple "ghost" business identities — each backed by fabricated documentation, each operating a terminal with no verifiable physical presence.
+KYC compliance has historically been undermined by rogue agents registering multiple ghost business identities — each backed by fabricated documentation with no verifiable physical presence.
 Geo-tagging binds the KYC identity submission to a confirmed, GPS-verified address.
-The agent's identity is no longer just a document in a database; it is anchored to a real location that must exist and persist.
-This prevents the proliferation of shell business registrations used to channel illicit funds, ensuring that every terminal in the network corresponds to a verified, compliant business entity.
+The agent's identity is no longer just a document in a database; it is anchored to a real location that must exist and persist — preventing the proliferation of shell business registrations used to channel illicit funds.

 Analytical Commentary